jcrist/msgspec/docs/source/structs.rst

 ---------------

-Sometimes you want the field name used in the encoded message to differ from the name used your Python code.
+Sometimes you want the field name used in the encoded message to differ from the name used by your Python code.
 Perhaps you want a ``camelCase`` naming convention in your JSON messages, but to use ``snake_case`` field names in Python.